 You know by now that your future employers will be checking you out online.
-Did someone say “google”?
 You may have already cleaned up the party photos on Facebook and changed your privacy settings.
 Now you need to project a professional online presence that employers can view.
-Creating a LinkedIn profile is the perfect way to accomplish that.
+Before you start searching “find me an essay writer online,” start with creating or updating your LinkedIn profile.

 There’s a lot more to learn and love about LinkedIn but the entry point is definitely the profile.
 For most people, this will be the best online representation of your professional brand.
 College students are wise to create and develop this profile before they graduate.
 Think strategically about the keywords you want to be associated with and make sure they are in your profile so you can found during searches.
 Here are the top 10 areas to focus on with your LinkedIn profile as a college student: